 How does that fit into the principle stated there in verse 3?
 He is telling us that if a person really does have "the fear of the Lord," he will humbly then submit himself to the wisdom that is seen in the evil, and turn aside.
 From it he will receive riches, honor, and life.
 It may not be great riches.
 It may not be great honor.
 It may not be "great life" as we would say, but it is going to pay off.
-That's the point.
+That is the point.
 If a person will humble himself, and instead of being perverse or imprudent, he will be wise and prudent.

 Verse 5 directly connects to verse 3.
-"Thorns and snares are in the way of the froward."
+"Thorns and snares are in the way of the perverse."
 The imprudent person, the perverse person, foresees the evil, but he goes right on and does it anyway.
 Can you begin to see a theme here?
 That theme is: We reap what we sow.

-At the very beginning of God's word, the gambling nature of human nature is shown, and the pattern established for us to learn from.
+At the very beginning of God's Word, the gambling nature of human nature is shown, and the pattern established for us to learn from.
 Adam and Eve ignored the truth God gave them and gambled on the basis of Satan's persuasion that they could have what they wanted much more quickly, and have fun while they were doing it.

 That is very clear.
 Verse 15 is equally clear.